ConceptSafetySystems/xs-pacemaker/README.md

 We've written a pair of plug-ins for Pacemaker to help create an automatically redundant active/passive pair of XenServers VMs using a DRBD backend.

 This includes two new Pacemaker resource management agents:
-XenServerPBD - Monitors and controls plug-in/un-plug of the storage SR/PBD XenServerVM - Monitors and controls shutdown/start-up of a VM
+* XenServerPBD - Monitors and controls plug-in/un-plug of the storage SR/PBD
+* XenServerVM - Monitors and controls shutdown/start-up of a VM

 These plug-ins were derived from the Xen resource agent that comes with Pacemaker.

 The idea behind these plug-ins is to let you create a Primary/Secondary DRBD back-end shared between 2 servers that is automatically managed by Pacemaker in case of fail-over.

+In short:
-The DRBD back-end is managed by the existing DRBD Pacemaker agent.
+* The DRBD back-end is managed by the existing DRBD Pacemaker agent.

-The XenServerPBD agent will then setup the SR on the master.
+* The XenServerPBD agent will then setup the SR on the master.

-Finally the XenServerVM agent will start/stop the individual VMs themselves.
+* Finally the XenServerVM agent will start/stop the individual VMs themselves.

 We provide some DRBD RPMs compiled for various versions of XenServer: http://download.locatrix.com/drbd